Home

 an unprecedented fifteen match winning streak.
 Can we make it sixteen?
 Well,

-our opponents certainly won’t make it easy for us.
-We’re up against Thames
+our opponents certainly wont make it easy for us.
+Were up against Thames

 Hare and Hounds and, as you will see in the race results below, Thames won

-the opening fixture of both the women’s and the men’s Surrey Leagues a
+the opening fixture of both the womens and the mens Surrey Leagues a

 couple of weeks ago.
 So we can expect them to put a strong team out for the

-mob match…but that’s not the be-all and end-all for these races.
+but thats not the be-all and end-all for these races.
 Weight of

 numbers plays a huge role.
 The more runners we can get out, the better our